Mike-Aniki/Aniki-ReMake/README.md

 ### **_This theme supports the following plugins :_**

->- Theme Options / SuccessStory / BackToGame / BackgroundChanger / CheckDLC / Screenshot Visualizer
+>- Theme Options / SuccessStory / BackToGame / BackgroundChanger(Animated Background & Covers  is supported by the theme) / CheckDLC / Screenshot Visualizer

 ---